 Microsoft’s Copilot Revolution: How Free AI Coding Tools Are Shaping Days to Come

-Microsoft has once again caught the attention of the tech world by integrating a free version of its **Copilot** coding AI into GitHub and CONTRA Code.
-This move, complete in both business development and masterful foresight, is like their trailblazing spirit which has continually moldd the software circumstances.
+Microsoft has once again caught the attention of the tech world by integrating a free version of its **Copilot** coding AI into GitHub and VS Code.
+This move, deep in both innovation and masterful foresight, is reminiscent of their trailblazing spirit which has continually moldd the software circumstances.

 A Into Microsoft’s AI Ambitions